TimeTraveller-099/Python-Jarvis-AI/Readme.txt

 All Commands for Jarvis (For Both Text and Speech Mode):
 -> Change Jarvis Voice
 -> Search anything in Wikipedia.
--> Choose how many sentences you want from Wikipedia.
 -> Jarvis will say anything you want.
 -> Play Music.
 -> Open Animix, VS Code, Youtube, Google, Chrome, Telegram, Unity.